joplin/plugin-templates/README.md

 - [Changelog](#changelog)
 - [Contributing](#contributing)

-## Installation
+## Installing Plugin
 - Open Joplin
 - Go to Tools > Options > Plugins
 - Search for `templates`
 - Click Install plugin
 - Restart Joplin to enable the plugin

-## Usage

-You can create templates by creating notes with your template content and assigning them a tag titled `template`.
+### Importing Legacy Templates
+- If you were already using the legacy version of templates, your templates will be automatically imported once you install the plugin.
+They will appear in an `Imported Templates - dd/mm/yyyy` notebook.
+See the `README` note in that notebook for more details.

+Your existing templates will still be present in the templates directory but will be renamed from `.md` to `.md.old`.
+You can safely delete these old templates once you verify that they've been imported correctly in Joplin.

+## Using the Template Plugin

+### Adding a new template
+Create templates by creating a new note or to-do in any notebook that:
+- includes your template content
+- is tagged with `template`

+### Using templates
-You can see the templates menu in the `Tools` category.
-Other features of the plugin are explained below.
+You can access the templates options in `Tools` > `Templates`.

 ## Features

 ### Template variables

-#### In-Built variables
+#### Built in variables
-You can create templates with variables.
-Refer the following example.
+Built in variables are inserted automatically, without interaction from you.
+For example, in the following template, the date will be automatically added:

 ```markdown
 Date: {{date}}